hburgoyne/picard_mcp/README.md

   - Documents previously solved bugs and their solutions
   - Provides troubleshooting guidance for common issues

+- **PLANNING.md**: Tracks the breakdown of tasks required to implement the site
+  - Lists tasks and subtasks required to implement the site
+  - Documents if a task has been completed with a checkbox

 ## Deployment

 This project includes a `render.yaml` blueprint for deploying to Render.
 The same codebase works both locally in Docker containers and when deployed to Render cloud services.